Previous Part << >> Next Episode

 "Is it always like this?"
 Dave whispered to his sister.
 Lilly answered by widening her eyes very briefly.

-"We were meant to be getting information on this new boss, but we got another ship and the Ligers' anarchists in the brig.
+"We were meant to be getting information on this new boss, but we got another ship and some of the Ligers' anarchists locked in Neeilx's sentient airponics bay.
 That about sums it up," Chakotay said.

 "That and B'Elanna's having her baby," Harry said.